kiyounglee/You-Dont-Know-JS/this & object prototypes/ch2.md

 foo.call( obj ); // 2
 ```
 While `self = this` and arrow-functions both seem like good "solutions" to not wanting to use `bind(..)`, they are essentially fleeing from `this` instead of understanding and embracing it.

-If you find yourself writing `this`-style code, but most or all the time, you defeat the `this` mechanism with lexical `self = this` or arrow-function "tricks", perhaps you should either:
+If you find yourself writing `this`-style code, but most or all the time, you defeat the `this` mechanism with lexical `self = this` or arrow-function "tricks", perhaps you should either::boom::boom:

 1. Use only lexical scope and forget the false pretense of `this`-style code.